b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 As the left-hand cleanses the right,<br>
 So too, does the right-hand, cleanse the left.<br>

-The following verse appears in the Shrimad Bhagavatam’s “Instructions of Bhagavan Sri Krishna to Sri Uddhava” (Sri Uddhava-gītā, Book XI, Chapter 27, Shloka 7), a crucial discourse on **Deity worship (kriyā-yoga, arcanā, pūjā)** where Krishna outlines principles for installing and worshipping the divine presence in image or icon form[1][2][3][4][5].
+The following verse appears in the Shrimad Bhagavatam’s “Instructions of Bhagavan Sri Krishna to Sri Uddhava” (Sri Uddhava-gītā, Book XI, Chapter 27, Shloka 7), a crucial discourse on **Deity worship (kriyā-yoga, arcanā, pūjā)** where Krishna outlines principles for installing and worshipping the divine presence in image or icon form.
 The verse succinctly presents three (3) sanctioned paths by which the Supreme may be approached ritually: *vaidika* (Vedic), *tāntrika* (Tantric/Āgamic), or *miśra* (hybrid/admixture):

-वैदिकस्तान्त्रिको मिश्र इति मे त्रिविधो मखः ।  <br>
+> वैदिकस्तान्त्रिको मिश्र इति मे त्रिविधो मखः ।  <br>
-vaidikas tāntriko miśra iti me tri-vidho makhaḥ  <br>
+> vaidikas tāntriko miśra iti me tri-vidho makhaḥ  <br>
-Sacrifice (makhaḥ) offerered to Me is of three kinds: <br>
+> Sacrifice (makhaḥ) offerered to Me is of three kinds: <br>
-Vedic, Tantric and Admixed. <br>
+> Vedic, Tantric and Admixed. <br>

-त्रयाणामीप्सितेनैव विधिना मां समर्चरेत् ॥  <br>
+> त्रयाणामीप्सितेनैव विधिना मां समर्चरेत् ॥  <br>
-trayāṇām īpsitenaiva vidhinā māṁ samarcaret <br>
+> trayāṇām īpsitenaiva vidhinā māṁ samarcaret <br>
-One should properly worship Me using whichever of these three methods is most suitable, <br>
+> One should properly worship Me using whichever of these three methods is most suitable, <br>
-According to their own aspiration and qualification.<br>
+> According to their own aspiration and qualification.<br>

-### 1. **Terminology and Structure**
 - **Vaidika (वैदिक)**: Rituals and worship strictly following the Vedic Śruti, including injunctions from the Saṁhitās, Brāhmaṇas, and supporting texts.
 Representative of ancient sacrificial modes, homas, and mantra protocol.
 - **Tāntrika (तान्त्रिक)**: Rituals based on Tantra or Āgamic literature (notably the Pāñcarātra and Gautamīya traditions), emphasizing pragmatic, accessible, and often more exoteric/householder-oriented forms of worship (ārcana, pūjā), including the use of images[2][3].
 - **Miśra (मिश्र)**: A “mixed” mode, combining Vedic and Tantric/Āgamic elements to craft a hybrid praxis commonly seen in temple and domestic worship throughout late classical and medieval India.